Ellen White Investigation

 Ellen White wrote:

 If sin is transgression of the law, then where in the law of God is slavery forbidden?
 It is not.
 In fact, the law permitted the Israelites, and even the priests of Israel, to buy and own slaves.
-Slavery was no doubt not part of God's perfect will, but He tolerated it.
-Thus, it is incorrect to describe slavery as a "sin."
+Slavery was no doubt not part of God's perfect will, but He tolerated it and even put a framework of laws around it to make it more humane.
+Thus, it is incorrect to describe slavery itself as a "sin," which is exactly what Ellen White did.

 Slavery to Revive in the South